 In the remote environment, the health services fee provides access to virtual health and mental health services.
 Students have access to telehealth services as well as through local mental health counselors.

 College nurses are available by appointment for phone or email advice and referrals to community resources as needed.
 College nurses will offer remote health and wellness educational offerings throughout the semester along with virtual health fairs.

 College athletic competition is continuing, following all county, California Community College Athletic Association, and Big 8 Conference safety protocols.
 Spectators are allowed at outdoor events.
 Spectators are also allowed at indoor events with proof of vaccination or a negative COVID test within 72 hours.

 Limited college facilities are open to students and employees.

 Our Admissions and Records and Financial Aid offices have implemented a student PIN on eServices that allows students to verify their identity, so that they can discuss student records over the phone.
 Watch the following video tutorial to learn how to use the PIN feature.

-Yes, the child development centers at American River College, Cosumnes River College, and Sacramento City College are open in spring 2022.
-Hours of operation might be limited; please check with the centers directly for more information.
+Yes, the child development center is open during Summer 2022.
+Hours of operation may be limited; please check with the center directly for more information.

 Our Disability Services and Programs for Students (DSPS) office is expanding and supplementing existing services for online students to accommodate the increased demand.
 Students can call or email the DSPS office to learn about what services are available.